railiavaliullina/Image-Retrieval-CV/README.md

 Loss Function `Triplet Loss` and `hard-negative sampling` technique are implemented as it was proposed in `FaceNet: A Unified Embedding for Face Recognition and Clustering` paper:

             https://arxiv.org/pdf/1503.03832.pdf

+ T-SNE visualization for visualizing result embeddings for images from test set is in:

+        train/main.py